 - Snow loading of exterior surfaces, ice buildup, sleet and cold rain exposure.

-- Ultraviolet light exposure damage to fiberglass, plastics, upholstery, stitching and fabrics
+- Ultraviolet light exposure damage to fiberglass, plastics, upholstery, stitching and fabrics throughout the storage period

 - Corrosion protection due to prevalent moist conditions